Event Planning for Beginners: A Complete Guide

 If you want to skip the blank-page phase entirely, tools like Dream Event generate a complete event concept from a short description.
 You describe the occasion, vibe, and guest count, and the AI builds a theme, programming timeline, food and beverage plan, visual design direction, and venue suggestions in under five minutes.
 You can refine from there.

-Set a Realistic Budget
+Step 2: Set a Realistic Budget

 Budget is the single biggest constraint in event planning, and the most common source of stress for beginners.
-Here's how to handle it without the anxiety.
+According to Eventbrite's 2025 Event Industry Report, 73% of first-time event planners cite budget management as their top challenge.

 Determine Your Total Number